 We looked at the practice's arrangements for safe dental care and treatment.
-The practice had arrangements to manage risks associated with use and disposal of dental sharps in line with current legislation.
+The practice had arrangements to manage risks associated with use and disposal of dental sharps in line with legislation and a risk assessment.

 The provider had a system in place to ensure that clinical staff had received appropriate vaccinations, including the vaccination to protect them against the Hepatitis B virus, and that the effectiveness of the vaccination was checked.